What is IEEE 1394?

 What Is IEEE 1394?

-IEEE std 1394 is a high speed internet cable standard promoted by Apple for its FireWire connector cables.
-IEEE 1394 cables are compatible with USB cables, but they are not used as often as USB cables.
+IEEE 1394 is a high speed internet cable standard developed by Apple specifically for its FireWire brand of connector cables.
+IEEE 1394 cables are compatible with other USB cables, but they are not used as often as USB cables.

 The Different Versions of IEEE 1394

 IEEE standard 1394, first released in 1994, originally covered cables that handled data rates up to 50 megabytes per second.
 Version IEEE 1394A, first published in 2000, covers cables that handle speeds up to 400 megabytes per second.